This page reviews mostly free yet quality software and other resources mainly for music students.

 The FLOSS program VLC (Mac/Win/Linux) is already the best all around media player for all sorts of file formats.
 VLC also has a simple control for playback speed.
 Because it handles video too, you can slow down video performances for careful study or speed-up instructional videos or lectures to save time.
 Note: You can download audio or videos from YouTube videos and to then open in VLC by using the Firefox extension YouTube MP3 Podcaster.

 Sonic Visualiser (Mac/Win/Linux).
 The tempo is controlled by a simple knob.
 It also has many additional advanced features for audio analysis.
 Notably, Sonic Visualiser has a greater speed range — both slower and faster — than any similar program.
-Unfortunately, pitch change isn't easy but can be achieved with optional plugins.
+Pitch change isn't as simple but can be achieved easily with optional plugins.
+Users of KXStudio (GNU/Linux) will have access within Sonic Visualiser to the whole range of included plugins, and the best for pitch change is probably the Rubber Band plugin.

 AnyTune, and Android some of which are free/gratis but have ads).
 The best proprietary tools feature high-quality sound, easy controls for looping, changing tempo and pitch, additional tools for identifying pitches, marking song sections, and more.
 The overall best is Transcribe from Seventh String Software (Mac/Win/Linux, $39 — note: license purchase is system-specific, i.e. must purchase separately for Mac vs Win vs GNU/Linux).
 Transcribe has a large range of features, is easy to use, and also handles video.
 Capo (Mac only, $50) is also great, is more guitar-oriented, and has a very clean and simple interface.